 A professor of political science, Dr. Anderson was a charter member of the Arkansas Political Science Association and served as its third president and first journal editor.
 He also served for two years as President of the University Assembly.
 In 2010, Dr. Anderson served as a Scholar in Residence at the Center on Community Philanthropy at the University of Arkansas Clinton School of Public Service.
 He served a decade as an accreditation Consult-Evaluator for the Higher Learning Commission of the North Central Association of Colleges and Schools.
 He has served as a member of the executive committee of the Coalition of Urban and Metropolitan Universities and also the executive committee of the Sun Belt Conference.

 Dr. Anderson currently serves on the boards of the Arkansas Research Alliance, the Arkansas Advanced Initiative for Mathematics and Science, and the Little Rock Downtown Partnership.
 He is a member of the boards of the Little Rock Regional Chamber of Commerce and Fifty for the Future.
 He is a member and past president of the Rotary Club of Little Rock and a Rotary Paul Harris Fellow.
 Previous board service has included the Arkansas Symphony Orchestra Society and the Heart of Arkansas United Way.
 Dr. Anderson also has served as board member and president or chair of the Arkansas 4-H Foundation, the Arkansas Science and Technology Authority, and the KLRE-KUAR Public Radio Board of Overseers.

 Dr. Anderson is a graduate of Harding University (BA in political science), American University, (MA in international relations), and the University of Michigan (PhD in political science).
 He also completed the Institute for Educational Management at Harvard University.

 Dr. Anderson grew up on a farm east of Swifton in northeast Arkansas.
 While in school at Swifton, he was a starter on the basketball team, Arkansas State 4-H Club President, and a National 4-H Achievement Winner.
 He and his wife, Ann, are members of the Pleasant Valley Church of Christ in Little Rock.
-Dr. and Mrs. Anderson have three sons, two granddaughters, and one grandson.
+Dr. and Mrs. Anderson have three sons, two granddaughters, and two grandsons.